Oghma-Infinium/Fahluaan/README.md

 ### In-Game MCM options

  - **Skyrim Unbound**: Choose your Standing Stone, starting location, starting equipment, starting wealth, etc. By default, the player is set to become Dragonborn, so if you do not want that for some reason, turn it off. **I highly suggest against choosing to not become Dragonborn, as it will lock you out of a lot of content within the list.**
+ - **Animated Overlays**: Allows for some additional character customization using RaceMenu's overlays.
+ - **Better Third Person Selection**: Enable or Disable certain Filters here (ex: Stealing Only WHile Undetected).
+ - **Dodge Framework**: Change Dodge keybind here.
+(Default: `L Alt`).
+ - **Improved Alternate Conversation Camera**: Edit the dialogue view.
+Can also be done through the `.ini` file in Mod Organizer.
+ - **Lamas Tiny HUD**: Read more about the setup [here](https://www.nexusmods.com/skyrimspecialedition/mods/82545).
+ - **Lucien**: Customize Lucien here and pick from approved names that he can call the PC.
+ - **NPCs Names Distributor**: Enable "Obscure Names" setting here, if that's your thing.
+ - **OBody Standalone**: Set OBody menu key here.
+(Default: `;`).
+ - **Pronouns**: Customize your pronouns here.
+If using "They/Them" make sure to set fallback pronouns in this menu.
+ - **Read the Room**: Set helmet toggling behavior here, by default only works with toggle.
+Set Toggle Helmet keybind.
+(Default: `[`).
+ - **Simple Offence Suppression**: Toggle SOS off or on.
+Should be unnecessary in the vast majority of cases.
+ - **SmoothCam**: Default preset is a slightly modified version of Vanilla Enhanced 2.0.
+ - **Swift Potion NG**: Set Potion Hotkey.
+(Default: `F`).
+Decide whether or not potions should be automatically consumed.
+ - **Swiftly Order Squad**: Keybinds for follower management.
+Follower Controls hotkey.
+(Default `U`).
+ - **Ultimate Immersion Toggle**: Hide UI Keybind.
+(Default: `X`).
+ - **Weapon Styles**: If you change where your weapon sheathes via IED, then change the animation here so it matches correctly.

 ### Note about Survival Mode